 - College Comparison Scorecard and Worksheets - Career Guidance Washington: 11-3 Junior-Senior Calendar.
 Lesson plan and handouts designed to review academic progress toward graduation and postsecondary admission, plan for coursework and activities for next year, and register for next year's courses. - Family Newsletter: What to do Over Summer (Word).
 Templates with college readiness and financial aid information for grades 7 through 12.
-Just add your school logo, events and contact information to customize for your school.
+Just add your school logo, events, and contact information to customize for your school.

-- Welcome everyone.
+- Welcome, everyone.

-- Introductions.
-Introduce yourself and other presenters/team members.
+- Introductions: Please introduce yourself and other presenters and team members.

-- Provide overview of workshop.
+- Provide an overview of the workshop.

 - Review what we mean when we say "college".

 - Present the PowerPoint.

 - Allow time for questions.

 - Optional: College Fit/Exploration Homework.
 See Cappex College Fit Kit or BigFuture.
-Encourage students to complete the College Comparison Scorecard and Worksheet over the summer and begin to narrow down their choices.
+Please encourage students to complete the College Comparison Scorecard and Worksheet over the summer and begin to narrow down their choices.

 - Adjourn